Kong/insomnia-docs/docs/insomnia/grpc.md

 With the growing emergence of IoT, microservices and mesh networks, APIs need to be more performant and scalable than ever before.
 This has given rise to the growing adoption of [gRPC](https://grpc.io/), a high-performance, open source, universal RPC framework developed at Google.

-Insomnia supports making gRPC requests alongside REST and GraphQL.
+Insomnia supports making gRPC requests alongside REST, GraphQL, and Websocket.

 ## Create a Request